alexreisner/geocoder/README.md

 **The `location` method is vulnerable to trivial IP address spoofing via HTTP headers.**  If that's a problem for your application, use `safe_location` instead, but be aware that `safe_location` will *not* try to trace a request's originating IP through proxy headers; you will instead get the location of the last proxy the request passed through, if any (excepting any proxies you have explicitly whitelisted in your Rack config).

 Note that these methods will usually return `nil` in test and development environments because things like "localhost" and "0.0.0.0" are not geocodable IP addresses.
+Also note that in some cases `request.location` can be `nil`, so be sure to check for its presence before attempting to call methods on it.

 Geocoding Service ("Lookup") Configuration